Executive Order 13768: California legal cases: City and County of San Francisco v. Trump, County of Santa Clara v. Trump, and City of Richmond v. Trump

-Unlike other suits brought in United States district courts across the United States challenging Executive Order 13769, this suit is the first one to challenge Executive Order 13768 on the basis of the Tenth Amendment to the United States Constitution.
+Unlike other suits brought in United States district courts across the United States challenging Executive Order 13769, this suit was the first one to challenge Executive Order 13768 on the basis of the Tenth Amendment to the United States Constitution.

 On February 3, 2017, Santa Clara County, California filed a separate lawsuit challenging the order on the same grounds.
 For reasons of "judicial efficiency," both cases were assigned to District Court Judge William Orrick III.
 The State of California, represented by California Attorney General Xavier Becerra, filed an amicus brief in support of the two counties' challenge.
 Judge Orrick issued a preliminary injunction with nationwide effect halting implementation of the order on April 25, 2017, ruling that the plaintiffs were likely to succeed on the merits of their challenge.

 On November 20, 2017, Judge Orrick issued a summary judgment that ruled Section 9(a) of the Executive Order was unconstitutional on its face and issued a permanent nationwide injunction against its implementation.
 The judgment concluded:

 The Counties have demonstrated that the Executive Order has caused and will cause them constitutional injuries by violating the separation of powers doctrine and depriving them of their Tenth and Fifth Amendment rights.
 Accordingly, the Counties' motions for summary judgment are GRANTED regarding Section 9(a).
 The defendants are permanently enjoined from enforcing Section 9(a) of the Executive Order against jursisdictions they deem as sanctuary jurisdictions.
 Because Section 9(a) is unconstitutional on its face, and not simply in its application to the plaintiffs here, a nationwide injunction against the defendants other than President Trump is appropriate.

 — Judge William Orrick, County of Santa Clara v.
 Trump, at p.
 28.

 The city of Richmond, California filed a similar lawsuit on March 21, 2017.
 This lawsuit was also assigned to Judge Orrick.

 City of Chelsea v.
 Trump

 On February 8, 2017, the cities of Chelsea, Massachusetts and Lawrence, Massachusetts filed a lawsuit in the U.S. District Court in Boston, challenging the validity of the executive order.
-The Lawyers' Committee for Civil Rights and Economic Justice and the law firm Goodwin Procter are representing the cities pro bono in the suit.
+The Lawyers' Committee for Civil Rights and Economic Justice and the law firm Goodwin Procter represented the cities pro bono in the suit.